 This will also give them space to retreat to their crate should they prefer to escape the noise or rest up.

-Your beagle should be able to see the room from the front of their crate, with the back of the crate against a wall.
+Your beagle should be able to see the room from the front of its crate, with the back of the crate against a wall.

 The crate position should avoid: